bitwarden/authenticator-android/README.md

     This can then be mapped to a set of keys by navigating to `Android Studio > Preferences` and editing the macro under `Keymap` (ex : shift + command + s).

-    Please avoid mixing formatting and logical changes in the same commit/PR.
-When possible, fix any large formatting issues in a separate PR before opening one to make logical changes to the same code.
-This helps others focus on the meaningful code changes when reviewing the code.

 ## Dependencies

 ### Application Dependencies